travis85904/messages-rest/README.md

-This is my first time using Spring.
+DISCLAIMER: This is my first time using Spring so I am a total noob at it lol

 This project is just for fun, not sure how far I will go with it but I may eventually use it to build a messenger app.